JEFworks-Lab/STdeconvolve/docs/getting_started.md

 ```

 Given a counts matrix from pixel-resolution spatial transcriptomics data
-where each spatially resolved measurement may represents mixtures from
+where each spatially resolved measurement may represent mixtures from
 potentially multiple cell-types, STdeconvolve infers the putative
 transcriptomic profiles of cell-types and their proportional
 representation within each multi-cellular spatially resolved pixel.
 Such